 Porting is the transfer of a phone number between two service providers.

-When porting a number, the provider through which you currently have service is referred to as the ‘losing’ carrier while the new provider that you're porting a number to is referred to as the ‘winning’ carrier.
+When porting a number, your current provider is referred to as the ‘losing’ carrier and the new provider is the ‘winning’ carrier.

-We'd suggest requesting a Customer Service Record (CSR) from your losing carrier as this will include all the pertinent info you need to provide to Dialpad.
+We suggest requesting a Customer Service Record (CSR) from your losing carrier as that includes the info we require to perform the port request.

 Yes, you can port a Google Voice number.
 Before requesting a port for your Google Voice number, you'll first need to unlock it through your Google account.

 If you are porting in a Google Voice number from an organization using Google Workspace (formerly G Suite), use these instructions from Google Support.